Introduction

 • No. The requirement to prevent web browsers from processing Java from the internet does not include JavaScript.

-Where can I find information on using attack surface reduction rules for application hardening?
+Where can I find information on using attack surface reduction rules?

 Where can I find information on preventing the activation of OLE packages?